 Breakout rooms are separate sessions from the main event.
 They allow the participants to gather in smaller groups and are entirely segregated in terms of audio and visual from the main session.
 The use of a breakout room will not only assist your participants to network with one another, but it will also aid their retention of the event’s content and information.
-Breakout rooms are personal.
-Attendees are more likely to participate in discussions when groups are divided into smaller gatherings.
+Breakout rooms are personal and attendees are more likely to participate in discussions when groups are divided into smaller gatherings.

-Live surveys and polls are powerful techniques to support engagement in virtual events.
-Participants, speakers, and hosts are all given the opportunity to speak at their own pace, which creates a distinct separation between them all.
-Live polls and surveys keep participants engrossed, encouraging them to stay longer.
+Using live surveys and polls can greatly boost engagement during virtual events.
+They provide a platform for participants, speakers, and hosts to interact at their own pace, keeping them distinct yet connected.
+Live polls and surveys captivate participants, encouraging them to stay engaged.

-One of the most remarkable virtual event engagement ideas is to hold a contest.
-To host an ideal contest, all you have to do is think about the specifics and a gift or something else.
-It could be as simple as asking your attendees to share their photos or pictures of their surroundings while attending your virtual conference as user-generated content.
-You can also ask questions, create engaging polls, and do anything else related to these options.
+A fantastic virtual event engagement idea is to organize a contest.
+To run a successful contest, consider the details and decide on a prize or reward.
+It can be as straightforward as encouraging attendees to share photos or images of their virtual event experience as user-generated content.
+You can also engage them with questions, fun polls, or other interactive activities related to these options.